 A Knowledge – rich approach:

-Our curriculum has been designed with knowledge at its heart.
+Our curriculum has been designed with knowledge at its heart - both declarative (what the children know) and procedural (what the children can do).
 It aims to empower children with the knowledge that they are entitled to: knowledge that will nourish both them and the society of which they are members.
 This knowledge is sequenced and mapped out deliberately and coherently so that it is taught to be remembered, not merely encountered.

-Our curriculum has been designed and planned in precise detail so that we can constantly review and build on what has been taught previously.
+Our broad and balanced curriculum has been designed and planned in precise detail so that we can constantly review and build on what has been taught previously.

 Key Learning Principles: